-Irish Brokers Association (IBA) Compensation Fund Ltd
+Irish Brokers Association (IBA) Fund Ltd

-As a member of the Irish Brokers Association (IBA), The Firm is also a member of the IBA Compensation Fund Ltd (Fund).
-Subject to the rules of the scheme, the liabilities of its member firms up to a maximum of €100,000 per client (€250,000 in aggregate) may be discharged by the Fund on its behalf if the member firm is unable to do so, where the above detailed ICCL (established by law) has failed to adequately compensate any effected client of the member.
+As a member of the Irish Brokers Association (IBA), the Firm is also a member of the IBA Compensation Fund Ltd (Fund).
+Subject to the rules of the scheme, the liabilities of its member firms up to a maximum of €100,000 per client (€250,000 in aggregate) may be discharged by the Fund on its behalf if the member firm is unable to do so, where the above detailed ICCL (established by law) has failed to adequately compensate any affected client of the member.

-For quality assurance, verification and training purposes, to assist in the complaints procedure and/or to help detect fraud, The Firm may record incoming and outgoing telephone calls and such calls may be monitored.
+For quality assurance, verification and training purposes, to assist in the complaints procedure and/or to help detect fraud, the Firm may record incoming and outgoing telephone calls and such calls may be monitored.

 FINANCIAL INTEGRITY OF PRODUCT PRODUCERS